MarsadMaqsood/StylishDialogs/README.md

 Error message：

-    new StylishAlertDialog(this, StylishAlertDialog.ERROR_TYPE)
+    new StylishAlertDialog(this, StylishAlertDialog.ERROR)
         .setTitleText("Oops...")
         .setContentText("Something went wrong!")
         .show();

 Warning message：

-    new StylishAlertDialog(this, StylishAlertDialog.WARNING_TYPE)
+    new StylishAlertDialog(this, StylishAlertDialog.WARNING)
         .setTitleText("Are you sure?")
         .setContentText("Won't be able to recover this file!")
         .setConfirmText("Yes,delete it!")